meghanhkoon/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-1. From the chart "Outcomes Based on Goals," we can conclude that fundraisers with goals below $5000 have a better chance at being successful.
-2. After a goal of $5000, the percentage of failed kickstarters start to increase.
-From this information, we can suggest that Louise should lower her initial kickstarter campaign goal from $10,000 to $5000 or below.
+We know that if the fundraising goal is met by the pledges and backers of a campaign, a campaign will more likely be successful.
+From the Kickstarter data, we were able to filter and determine the percentage of campaigns that were successful, failed or canceled based on their goal.
+From the data in the line graph below (Outcomes Based on Goal), we can see that the fundraisers with lower goals (< $1000 to $14,999) had higher percentage rates of being successful (>= 50% success rate).
+We see the most success with kickstarters who have below a $4999 goal (an average of 74.5% success).
+From the Percentage Failed, we see that those who had higher goals had a higher perecentage rate of failing - specifically goals that were above $14,999.

 - What are some limitations of this dataset?
 1. Some limitations of this dataset is that there is no new data since the year 2017.
 If we had more up-to-date information, we would have a more accurate depiction for suggestions for Louise's campaign.
-2.
+2. If there were more data for Kickstarter plays, we would have a better understanding of Outcomes Based on Goals.
+Most of this data comes from the goal range of $1000 to 4999.
+Right now, we only have a total of 1,043 projects to understand the percentage successful vs failed outcomes based on their monetary goals.

 - What are some other possible tables and/or graphs that we could create?